-Mechanism for social dialogue between social partners was recently established.
-This is the Economic-social Council which has been established in August 2010.
-It is consisted of representatives from the Government, from the Unions and the Associations of Employers.
-Results of its functioning are yet to be seen.
-No specific initiatives have been undertaken nor planned to the cut-off date for this report, regarding social dialogue on the principle of equal treatment in the workplace.
+Mechanism for social dialogue between social partners is the Economic-social Council.
+It is consisted of representatives from the Government, from the Unions and the Associations of Employers.231 It was recently established, so results from its work are still not visible.